-Lynda is proud to be the new Director of the International Association for Journal Writing, fondly known as the IAJW.
+Lynda is the Director of the International Association for Journal Writing, fondly known as the IAJW.
 Lynda is a long-time journal writer, a Registered Social Worker and Certified Professional Coach and she has devoted many years to working in the writing for wellness and therapeutic journaling fields through her business, Creative Wellness.

-She has authored many articles and resources on the healing and transformational power of writing, including Life Source Writing and a co-authored book called Writing Alone Together: Journaling in a Circle of Women for Creativity, Compassion and Connection.
+She has authored many articles and resources on the healing and transformational power of writing, including Life Source Writing: A Reflective Journaling Practice for Self-Discovery, Self-Care, Wellness and Creativity, as well as co-authored a book called Writing Alone Together: Journaling in a Circle of Women for Creativity, Compassion and Connection.

-Lynda is excited to learn and grow together within this inspirational community devoted to journal and life writers.
+Lynda is excited to lead and grow the IAJW.org into the largest learning and inspiration community for journal and life writers worldwide.

 Ruth Folit is the founder and former director of the International Association for Journal Writing (www.IAJW.org) where she brought together journal experts and journal writers from around the world to deepen, enliven, and enrich their lives through journaling.

 Ruth is still involved with IAJW, not only as a Journal Council member but also as a mentor and informal adviser to Lynda.